Skip to main content

 History

-The Comics Grid was initially conceived and developed between 2009 and 2010 by comics scholars Roberto Bartual, Esther Claudio, Ernesto Priego, Greice Schneider and Tony Venezia in discussions during comics studies conferences in London, Manchester, Copenhagen and Leeds.
+The Comics Grid was initially conceived and developed between 2009 and 2010 as an academic and artistic 'collaboratory' by comics scholars Roberto Bartual, Esther Claudio, Ernesto Priego, Greice Schneider and Tony Venezia in discussions during comics studies conferences in London, Manchester, Copenhagen and Leeds.
 It launched in 2010 as an “open-access, collaborative peer-reviewed comics studies blog”.
-The motivation was the need to create an open-access publishing platform dedicated to comics scholarship that embraced the values of frictionless sharing and public engagement.
+The motivation was the need to create an international network of comics scholars and artists that worked on an open-access publishing platform dedicated to comics scholarship that embraced the values of frictionless sharing and public engagement.

-Led by Ernesto Priego, The Comics Grid became a full-fledged open-access peer-reviewed journal in 2013.
-Since 2015, The Comics Grid: Journal of Comics Scholarship is published by Open Library of Humanities.
+Led by Ernesto Priego (City, University of London), The Comics Grid became a full-fledged open-access peer-reviewed journal in 2013.

 An open-access compilation of the peer-reviewed articles published between January 2011 and January 2012 is available to download as The Comics Grid: Year One.
-All articles published between 2011 and 2013 on our initial blog platform are still available via the UK Web Archive
+All articles published between 2011 and 2013 on our initial blog platform are still available via the Wayback Machine, UK Web Archive.
+We also have a basic back-up site for all the pre-2013 content.

 Find the journal's current and previous editorial board members in our Editorial Board page.